LearnTransportation

 How Ola Makes Money

 Ola's revenue model runs on two engines that work very differently.
-The ride-hailing side (Ola Cabs, under Ani Technologies) earns a 20-25% commission on each fare — an asset-light, marketplace model, but one that bled to ₹925 Cr of ride revenue in FY25 as Rapido and Uber undercut it.
+The ride-hailing side (Ola Cabs/Ola Consumer, under Ani Technologies) earns a 20-25% commission on each fare — an asset-light, marketplace model, but one that bled to ₹925 Cr of ride revenue in FY25 as Rapido and Uber undercut it.
 The EV side (Ola Electric, separately listed) makes money the hard way: selling physical scooters and motorcycles off its own balance sheet, where every unit carries manufacturing, battery, and warranty cost.
-That second model now dominates the group's revenue (~₹4,514 Cr in FY25) but also its losses — the central tension of the whole business.
+That second model dominated the group's revenue (~₹4,514 Cr in FY25) and also its losses, though FY26 brought the first signs of stabilization — revenue fell further to ₹2,253 Cr but the net loss narrowed to ₹1,833 Cr — the central tension of the whole business.

 Timeline